William Tomkin

 In September 1891, W. S. Tomkin married Catherine Sarah Rattenbury.
 Originally from Devon, her family had settled in Edmonton, Middlesex where she was born.
 However, in 1881 she was living as a boarder, above a watchmaker’s shop, and employed as a village schoolmistress teaching children from Borough Green/Wrotham.
 She continued in this role until the spring of 1891.
 It was during this decade that Tomkin was employed by Pitt Rivers.

 By November 1890, Tomkin had ended his employment with Pitt Rivers and it is believed to be for financial reasons.
 His next employment was with Waterlow & Sons, a major worldwide engraver of currency, postage stamps, stocks and bond certificates based in London, Watford and Dunstable in England.
 That company was founded as a family business in 1810.

 On Census night, April 1891, Tomkin is shown to be living as a boarder at Grosvenor Road, Islington.

 Apart from his commercial work, Tomkin continued to be a prolific watercolour artist – a highly proficient painter of maritime subjects – exhibiting one, Wind Against the Tide at the Royal Academy in 1909.

 In 1916, he recorded the shooting down of a German SL11 airship during a bombing raid, which crashed in flames at Cuffley, Hertfordshire on the night of 2/3 September; the first to do so on British soil.
 Lieutenant W. Leefe Robinson of the Worcestershire Regiment & Royal Flying Corps, was awarded the Victoria Cross.

 The night scene, captured by Tomkin from his Walthamstow garden, contains a scrap from the wreckage and is now held at the RAF Museum, Hendon, near to Cuffley.

 William Stephen Tomkin died on 7 April 1940 at Chingford, Essex.

 He is buried, with other family members, in the churchyard of St Peter's at Ightham, Kent.

 His wife, Catherine Sarah Tomkin, died in 1954.
 Tomkin had three daughters who survived him.
 Dorothy, Janet, and Kate.
 Twin boys, the couple's first children, died shortly after their birth in 1892.

-Small collections that include watercolours, sketchbooks and personal effects are held in General Pitt Rivers archives at The Salisbury Museum, Wiltshire, England and Pitt Rivers museum in Oxford, England.
+Small collections that include watercolours, sketchbooks and personal effects are held in General Pitt Rivers’ archives at The Salisbury Museum, Wiltshire, England and the Pitt Rivers museum in Oxford, England.